 1018 Thomasville Road

-CLIP 2.0 Data Tutorial 2mb pdf - this is a brief graphic tutorial of the CLIP 2.0 database to assist users who plan to download and use CLIP GIS data.
+CLIP 3.0 User Tutorial 4mb pdf - this is a brief graphic tutorial of the CLIP 3.0 database to assist users who plan to download and use CLIP GIS data.
 It provides a quick preview to the data and important analysis issues.
 We highly recommend all GIS users review this tutorial before working with CLIP data.
 (The tutorial is also included in the data download package.)

-CLIP 2.0 Technical Report 9mb pdf - this report provides full documentation of the CLIP 2.0 updates and additional analyses conducted by the CLIP team as part of our State Wildlife Grant from the Florida Fish & Wildlife Conservation Commission.
+CLIP 3.0 Technical Report 9mb pdf - this report provides full documentation of the CLIP 3.0 updates and additional analyses conducted by the CLIP team as part of our contract with the U.S. Fish and Wildlife Service.

 CLIP is also being used to inform the Cooperative Conservation Blueprint, a statewide conservation planning effort led by the Florida Fish & Wildlife Conservation Commission.
 The Blueprint is a key action called for in the FWC Wildlife Legacy Initiative.